-Detailed information on the individual criteria for eligible assets may be found in chapter 6 of the publication "The implementation of monetary policy in the euro area: General documentation on Eurosystem monetary policy instruments and procedures" (The document is to be found on the right-hand side.).
+Detailed information on the individual criteria for eligible assets may be found in part 4 of "Guideline (EU) 2015/510 of the European Central Bank of 19 December 2014 on the implementation of the Eurosystem monetary policy framework (ECB/2014/60)" (The document is to be found on the right-hand side.).

 Our collateral contacts will also be pleased to assist you with any other questions you may have.

 |Type of issuer/guarantor||Central banks, public sector, private sector, multilateral development banks or international organisations|

 |Place of establishment of issuer (guarantor)||EEA or non-EEA G10 countries approved by the ECB (EEA)|

 |Acceptable markets||Admission for trading on a regulated market or traded on a non-regulated market accepted by the ECB|

 |Settlement procedure||Settlement in the euro area; centrally deposited in book-entry form at an organisation which fulfils the ECB's minimum requirements|

 |Credit standards||Must be met by the asset and the issuer/guarantor respectively|

 |Type of asset||Euro-denominated credit claims and borrowers’ note loans|